learn-with-me/mkdocs-template/README.md

 - Stand up a static website in seconds
 - Uses material-UI plugin to follow standard UI elements
 - Built in search support
+- GitHub workflow setup already to deploy to Gh-pages

 ### Tips